hcs64/neon64v2/README.md

     NOTE: These macros don't work properly in a scope!

 - `exception.asm`: VR4300 COP0 exception inits and vector.
 The exception vector acknowledges interrupts and passes control off to the various handlers.
-It handles one exception (TLB modifiction, for write protect) and displays an error for the rest.
+It handles two exceptions: TLB modifiction for write protect, and a syscall for atomic dlist scheduling (this should probably be used more widely).
+It displays an error message for unhandled exceptions.
 Includes support for debugging hangs (via the timer interrupt) and memory access (via the watch exception).

 - `overlay.asm`: A simple overlay system.
 Several chunks of code and bss are assembled for the same RAM region, fit to the largest.
 This writes out temporary `OVL_*.bin` files, later included back into the main binary, and includes an index to load them from ROM.
 Currently used for mappers, including a modified PPU task for MMC2, MMC3, and MMC4, mostly to avoid checking for mapper hooks in the PPU task, but it also saves cache.

+    The overlay macros also don't work in a scope, but they can contain scopes between begin and end.

 - `loader.asm`: Initial load, and allows for switching between different builds through resident vectors.
 Used for rebooting into PAL mode, since timing affects too much to handle easily with overlays.